Approach to Learning

 For information on the policies governing module courses, see the academic policy section of the Catalog.

-Open courses, offered through Open College at Purdue University Global, are available to the public at no cost.
+Open courses, offered through the School of General Education, are available to the public at no cost.
 If you take one and wish to demonstrate mastery of the course concepts you have learned, you may take a corresponding course assessment for a small fee.
 If you pass the assessment, you earn college credit to apply toward a Purdue Global degree program.

-While open courses can be applied toward many Purdue Global programs, they are particularly useful for the Bachelor of Science in Professional Studies and Associate of Science in Professional Studies programs offered through Open College.
+While open courses can be applied toward many Purdue Global programs, they are particularly useful for the Bachelor of Science in Professional Studies and Associate of Science in Professional Studies programs.

 Relationship Between Traditional Courses and Module Courses